 CMBS / Conduit Loans

 A Conduit Loan, also known as a CMBS loan, is one of the types commercial real estate financing offers.
+CMBS stands for Commercial Mortgage Backed Security.
 The loan is secured by a first mortgage on a commercial property, one that takes precedence over all other mortgages on the property.
-The loans are offered by commercial banks, investment banks, Conduit lenders, etc. The interest rate on CMBS loans are fixed and are usually amortized over approximately 30 years.
+The loans are offered by commercial banks, investment banks, Conduit lenders, etc. The interest rate on CMBS loans are fixed and are usually amortized over approximately 25-30 years but the typical financing period is 5 to 10 years.
 A balloon payment, which is a final amount owed by the borrower at the end of a loan term, is typically a part of CMBS loans.

 Commercial real estate mortgages are the most popular types of commercial real estate financing.
 A commercial mortgage is for an income-producing property that includes things like office buildings, hotels, shopping centers, etc. The financing for this kind of real estate is typically achieved through what is known as commercial mortgages.
 Various lending bodies provide commercial mortgages including banks, insurance companies, private investors, as well as the SBA.
 Commercial loans are sometimes made to individual borrowers, but more often to corporations, limited partnerships, developers, and more.
 A commercial mortgage is a serious endeavor that requires careful examination and approaches.
 Most who enter into commercial mortgages are sure to have legal counsel around to assist.